manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Boolean_optimization.md

 # Boolean optimization
 Full-text queries are automatically optimized when `OPTION boolean_simplify=1` is set (this is enabled by default).
-The default behavior can be changed globally in the [searchd configuration](../../Server_settings/Searchd.md#boolean_simplify).
 Some of the transformations made by this optimization include:

 * Excess brackets: `((A | B) | C)` becomes `(A | B | C)`; `((A B) C)` becomes `(A B C)`
 * Excess AND NOT: `((A !N1) !N2)` becomes `(A !(N1 | N2))`